 Should you cancel credit cards?
-Why would you cancel credit card?
+Why would you cancel a credit card?
 How do you cancel a credit credit?

 Should You Cancel Credit Card?